 Unsettling Healthcare is an initiative for critical social and political science enquiry on emergent trends in the global healthcare economy.
-Based at the Department of International Development at King’s College London, we aim to critically examine the changing profile of healthcare financing, provision and consumption, with a particular emphasis on the challenges now faced in middle-income countries.
+Based at King’s College London and the University of Sussex, we aim to critically examine the changing profile of healthcare financing, provision and consumption.
 Partners include researchers, health activists and policy makers interested in promoting equity and inclusion in healthcare systems.
 Our research has received funding support from the UK ESRC, MRC, Wellcome Trust, DfID, Australian Aid, British Academy and Newton Fund.

 Picture credit: KiloCharlieLima, via Wikimedia Commons

-Susan Fairley Murray is Professor of Health, Society and Development at King’s College London.
-She is an interdisciplinary social scientist working at the interface of Sociology, Public Health and International Development Studies.
-Her research examines how health systems can generate or prevent health and wider social goals.
-This work has addressed questions related to poverty and access to healthcare, neoliberalization and the commercialisation of healthcare, globalisation and the healthcare economy, the social organisation of healthcare, and maternal and reproductive health policy.
+Professor Susan Fairley Murray is Emeritus Professor of Health, Society and Development at King’s College London.
+She is an interdisciplinary social scientist working at the interface of Sociology, Public Health and Development Studies.
+Her research examines how health systems can generate or prevent health and social goals.
+This has addressed questions related to poverty and access to healthcare, neoliberalisation and the commercialisation of healthcare, globalisation and the healthcare economy, the social organisation of healthcare, and maternal and reproductive health policy.

-Volkan Yilmaz is Assistant Professor of Social Policy in the Institute for Graduate Studies Social Sciences and the Director of Social Policy Forum Research Centre at Bogazici University.
-His research examines the politics of social policy reform, with particular interest in the healthcare sector.
-Volkan was recently awarded a British Academy Newton Advanced Fellowship to conduct research on regulatory challenges in pluralistic healthcare systems.
-His latest book, The Politics of Healthcare Reform in Turkey, was published in 2017 by Palgrave Macmillan.
+Dr Volkan Yilmaz is Assistant Professor of Public Policy in the School of Law and Government Dublin City University.
+His research examines the politics of social policy reform, with particular interest in the healthcare sector and his book, The Politics of Healthcare Reform in Turkey, was published in 2017 by Palgrave Macmillan.
+Volkan was awarded a British Academy Newton Advanced Fellowship to conduct research on regulatory challenges in pluralistic healthcare systems.

-Indira Chakravarthi is based at SATHI-Pune India.
+Dr Indira Chakravarthi works with SATHI-Pune India.
 Her interests and work lie in the area of health systems and health policy, public health and social justice, and technology in medicine and public health.
 She has been a Fellow at the Nehru Memorial Museum and Library, Delhi, India, where she explored the contested terrain of modern medical practice by studying the alternative delivery models adopted by surgeons in rural areas of India.
 Indira also works with the People’s Health Movement – India chapter.